 Site Name: VAMC Chillicothe

 Applicants are notified of the program’s desire to invite them for an interview by email.
-We offer a virtual day-long interview process designed to allow both our site and applicants to gather information.
-We will hold interviews on 3 different dates: 12/18/20, 1/4/21, and 1/12/21.
-Each applicant will have three video-enabled individual interviews lasting between 30 to 45 minutes.
+We plan to offer both in-person and a virtual day-long interview options.
+The interview process is designed to allow both our site and applicants to gather information.
+We will hold interviews on 3 or 4 different dates (approximate): 12/17/21, 1/6/22, and 1/12/22, 1/17/22.
+Each applicant will have three individual interviews lasting between 30 to 45 minutes.
 A portion of the interview is set aside to answer the applicants questions.
 We attempt to match applicants to interviewers based on their specified interests for major and minor rotations.
 However, this is not always possible due to high interest in a particular rotation, illness, vacations, or supervisors not being available on the only date an applicant can schedule an interview.
 We also provide an opportunity for applicants to ask questions of the current interns.
 We provide a question and answer period for applicants to ask questions of the training directors and rotation supervisors.

 The primary goal of the Chillicothe VAMC Psychology Internship program is to expand upon academic graduate studies with the knowledge and skills of evidence-based clinical practice as a psychologist.
 Our goal is to prepare Interns for entry level or postdoctoral positions in the field of professional psychology with particular emphasis on practice, as it relates to both the public and private sector, rural medical and mental health settings.
 To this end, we emphasize the development of intermediate to advanced skills in the profession wide competencies of psychology, in addition to facilitating further development of relative expertise in an area of emphasis (e.g., PTSD, Serious Mental Illness).